-- 4 Replace the memory module slot cover and secure it using the screws.
+- 4 Replace the memory module slot cover and secure it using the screw.

-- Re-insert the main battery.
-For more information on inserting the main battery, see "Inserting a charged battery" on page 100.
+- 5 Re-insert the main battery.
+For more information on inserting the main battery, see "Inserting a charged battery" on page 122.

 - 6 Turn the computer right side up.

 - 7 Reconnect the cables.

 - 8 Restart the computer.